AdaCore/ada-spark-rfcs/considered/rfc-storage_model.rst

 Legacy Subpools
 ---------------

 Legacy subpools capabilities should be acheiveable through storage sections.
+One aspect of subpools that is not carried over by storage sections is the fact that subpools are finalizing their contents when dealocatted, storage sections do not.
+If needed, finalization needs to be done at the object level.

 Reference-level explanation
 ===========================